 ERCOT staff shall be responsible for the review and inclusion of all latest available generator models with each triannual case update, including generator step-up transformers and associated RE-owned transmission facilities, RE-owned reactive devices, in the SSWG Cases.
 ERCOT staff will use a Bus Number range assigned to it and assign equipment IDs per ERCOT’s methodology.
 Future units will be modeled in accordance with data provided by REs as required in the Generation Interconnection or Change Request Procedure.

 ERCOT staff shall provide and review all RE topology, ratings, and impedances.

+If a TSP has operatorship of the breakers for a PUN, ERCOT will provide a zero impedance tie to the TSP specified POI bus.

 It is the responsibility of ERCOT staff to provide an initial generation dispatch for Pass 0 during the Planning Case creation, but this dispatch does not have to be economic or security constrained.